 When the late night munchies strike, avoid these foods to ensure a peaceful sleep and avoid the next day sluggishness and weight-gain.

-Foods to Avoid Eating Late at Night
+Worst Foods: Avoid Eating Late at Night

 Sugar-y Foods: Sweets spike your blood sugar which may disrupt your sleep cycle, and since you won’t be very active after eating them, excess sugar will stored as fat.
 Hello, weight gain.

 Fatty / Greasy Foods: Late night munchies often lead to a slice of pizza or a quick drive-thru run, and while neither are healthy to begin with, they’re doubly worse at night.
 They are hard to digest and you may feel sick lying in bed, like there’s a brick in your stomach, and wake up feeling sluggish.

 Meat: Meat is heavy and hard to digest, which isn’t ideal right before bed when you’ll be laying down for 8 hours.
 You’ll likely wake up feeling puffy, bloated, heavy, and sluggish.